rovellipaolo/NinjaDroid/README.md

 - AndroidManifest.xml file (thanks to `apktool`);
 - CERT.RSA file;
 - assets/ and res/ folders together with their content (thanks to `apktool`);
-- JSON and HTML report files, which contains all the extracted APK metadata.
+- JSON report file, which contains all the extracted APK metadata.